 5. How do I quit cocaethylene?

-The best way to stop the combined use of alcohol and cocaine is to approach it from multiple angles, utilizing treatments such as therapy, group meetings, and medical care.
+The best way to stop the combined use of alcohol and cocaine is with multiple approaches, utilizing treatments such as therapy, group meetings, and medical care.

 Although it isn’t a treatment for alcohol use disorder (AUD), the Reframe app can help you cut back on drinking gradually, with the science-backed knowledge to empower you 100% of the way.
 Our proven program has helped millions of people around the world drink less and live more.
 And we want to help you get there, too!